Last Updated: December 22, 2025

 Current and Pending Support Document

-NSF requires researchers use SciENcv: Science Experts Network Curriculum Vitae to automatically generate a Current and Pending Support document, which will produce an NSF-compliant PDF version of the biographical sketch to submit as part of the proposal via research.gov or grants.gov.
+NSF requires researchers use SciENcv: Science Experts Network Curriculum Vitae to automatically generate a Current and Pending Support document, which will produce an NSF-compliant PDF version of the current/pending support document to submit as part of the proposal via research.gov or grants.gov.

 The Current and Pending Support helps the NSF assess the capacity or conflicts of commitment that may impact the researcher's ability to carry out the proposed project.
 It also helps the NSF assess any potential scientific and budgetary overlap or duplication with the project being proposed.